Fallenbagel/jellyseerr/docs/using-jellyseerr/settings/README.md

 ### Radarr/Sonarr Settings

 {% hint style="warning" %}
-**Only v3 Radarr/Sonarr servers are supported!** If your Radarr/Sonarr server is still running v2, you will need to upgrade in order to add it to Overseerr.
+**Only v3 Radarr/Sonarr servers are supported!** If your Radarr/Sonarr server is still running v2, you will need to upgrade in order to add it to Jellyseerr.
 {% endhint %}

 #### Default Server